pkarsy/sshportfw/README.md

   {
     "Host": "router",
     "Comment":"Gets internet(PPPOE) from the providers modem",
-    "Comment2":"In fact we can have as meny comments as we like", "Forward": [
+    "Comment2":"We can have as many comments as we like", "Forward": [
       {
         "Service": "LuCi",